 - Do not offer any group health plans to your employees:

-- That includes other Health Reimbursement Arrangements (HRAs), Flexible Spending Arrangements (FSAs), and vision and dental plans.
-An employee can’t have access to FSA money that would’ve rolled over either.
+- That includes other Health Reimbursement Arrangements (HRAs), vision and dental plans, and Flexible Spending Arrangements (FSAs), also known as Flexible Spending Accounts for paying for out-of-pocket medical expenses with pre-tax dollars.
+Plus, an employee can’t have access to FSA carryover (i.e., health FSA money that would’ve rolled over).

 - Employers can offer a Health Savings Account (HSA) with a QSEHRA.
 However, this is only possible under specific conditions:

 - Employees who participate in both must be enrolled in a High Deductible Health Plan (HDHP), which is already an HSA requirement.

 - Only health insurance premiums and not medical expenses can be reimbursed through the QSEHRA.